-Financial constraints can be a real hassle, but Check City can help you with the day-to-day financial struggles with an easy to get Check City Payday Loan!
+Financial constraints can be a real hassle, but Check City can help you with the day-to-day financial struggles with an easy-to-get Check City Payday Loan!

 According to the Bureau of Labor Statistics surgeons in the lowest 10% percentile can make an annual wage of $94,960, while surgeons in the highest 90% percentile make around $208,000 a year.
-This means that in general, surgeons make a mean annual wage of $255,110 a year.
+This means that in general, surgeons make a mean annual wage of $255,110 per year.

 According to PayScale surgeons in the lower 10% make $87,000, the average surgeon makes $221,093, and the highest 90% make $511,000 a year.

 Considering the numbers given to us by the BLS, surgeons can expect to make a mean monthly income of $21,259.
-But according to the average annual salaries from PayScale, surgeons make an average $18,424 a month.
+But according to the average annual salaries from PayScale, surgeons make an average of $18,424 a month.
 This is still far greater than the average monthly income of most full-time Americans.

-According to the highest estimated numbers surgeons can even make up to $42,583 a month.
+According to the highest estimated numbers, surgeons can even make up to $42,583 a month.

 One of the most practical ways to see and understand a potential salary is to break it down into weekly pay.
 According to the average annual salaries, surgeons can make $5,314 or $4,606 a week and $10,645 a week at most.

-The BLS states that most surgeons make about $122.65 an hour and PayScale isn’t far from this number with an average $103.50 an hour.
+The BLS states that most surgeons make about $122.65 an hour and PayScale isn't far from this number with an average of $103.50 an hour.
 So according to mean hourly wages, if they work 40 hours a week surgeons can expect to make roughly $4,906 a week.